rist-ro/rl-introduction-notes/sutton_rl.md

 $$
 w_{t+1} \leftarrow w_t + \alpha \delta_t \nabla \hat{q} (s_t, A_t, w_t)
 $$
-During training we need to simultaneously **keep an average of the the rewards**.
+During training, we need to simultaneously **keep an average of the rewards**.
 A full algorithm is presented on page 251.

 ---